xmos/lib_xua/lib_xua/doc/rst/sw_clocking.rst

 used over the whole design.
 This core also serves as a smaller buffer between ADAT and S/PDIF receiving cores and the Audio Hub core.

-When using lib_sw_pll (xCORE-AI only) an further core is instantiated which performs the sigma-delta modulation of the xCORE PLL to ensure the lowest jitter over the audio band.
+When using lib_sw_pll (xcore.ai only) an further core is instantiated which performs the sigma-delta modulation of the xCORE PLL to ensure the lowest jitter over the audio band.
 See lib_sw_pll documentation for further details.